-And I am sure of this, that he who began a good work in you will bring it to completion at the day of Jesus Christ.
+And I am sure of this, that He who began a good work in you will bring it to completion at the day of Jesus Christ.
 Philippians 1:6

-Know this, my beloved brothers: let every person be quick to hear, slow to speak, slow to anger; 20 for the anger of man does not produce the righteousness of God.
+Know this, my beloved brothers: let every person be quick to hear, slow to speak, slow to anger; for the anger of man does not produce the righteousness of God.
 James 1:19-20 Be not quick in your spirit to become angry, for anger lodges in the heart of fools.
 Ecclesiastes 7:9

 If your brother or sister sins against you or stirs up anger within you, be careful not to act out in your anger.
-Do not give any opportunity to the devil, but ask the Lord for help.
-He will give you the strength to overcome such anger and prevent you from sinning because of the offense.
+Do not give any opportunity to the devil, this is exactly the opportunity he is waiting for to pounce.
+But know the Lord is always ready to help you in your time of need.

-Be angry and do not sin; do not let the sun go down on your anger, 27 and give no opportunity to the devil.
+Be angry and do not sin; do not let the sun go down on your anger, and give no opportunity to the devil.
 Ephesians 4:26-27

 A fool always loses his temper, But a wise man holds it back.
 Proverbs 29:11 A gentle answer turns away wrath, But a harsh word stirs up anger.
 Proverbs 15:1 Good sense makes one slow to anger, and it is his glory to overlook an offense.
 Proverbs 19:11

 The end of all things is at hand; therefore be self-controlled and sober-minded for the sake of your prayers.
 Above all, keep loving one another earnestly, since love covers a multitude of sins.
 1 Peter 4:7-8